 - The candidate must have completed a bachelor’s degree in the relevant field with an aggregate of 50% marks

-- Most universities accept scores from exams like CAT, MAT, XAT, CMAT, NMAT, SNAP, etc. Some private universities give admission based on the merit of the candidate, or may also conduct their entrance tests.
+- Most universities accept scores from exams like CAT, MAT, XAT, CMAT, NMAT, SNAP, etc. Some private universities give admission based on the merit of the candidate or may also conduct their entrance tests.

 Provided below are some of the colleges that offer an MBA in Insurance and Risk Management:

-MBA in Risk and Insurance Management Syllabus
+MBA in Insurance and Risk Management Syllabus

 MBA in Risk and Insurance Management Admission Process 2025